Wabash College at a Glance

 Computers

-More than 360 systems are dedicated for students.
-Three public computer labs are available, one of which is open 24 hours/day.
-Departmental and specialized computer labs include a digital media lab; two calculus labs; a molecular modeling lab; art and music labs; game lab; two social science labs; and six mobile wireless computing labs for chemistry, biology, physics, and art.
-Software includes Office 365, Adobe Creative Cloud, Canvas LMS, Box, Zoom, Mathematica, SPSS, computer programming languages, and a variety of course-specific applications.
-An innovative “virtual computer lab” system offers access to network resources and lab software from student personal computers, whether on or off campus.
+More than 320 systems are dedicated for students.
+Three public computer labs are available.
+Departmental and specialized computer labs include a digital media lab; podcast and videography studios; two calculus labs; a molecular modeling lab; art and music labs; game lab; two social science labs; and six mobile wireless computing labs for chemistry, biology, physics, and art.
+Software includes Microsoft 365, Adobe Creative Cloud, Canvas LMS, Box, Zoom, Mathematica, SPSS, computer programming languages, and a variety of course-specific applications, many of which are available for use on student personal computers.
 A high-speed ethernet network links all campus systems, and provides high-speed Internet access.
 Wireless networking access is available campus-wide, including in dormitories and fraternities.

 Housing